unix1984/btrfs-delvols/README.md

 # btrfs-rmdir

-Delete more btrfs snapshots in a directory.
+Delete more btrfs subvolume in a directory.

 Install: